Coordinate reference systems for depth measurement at sea

 North Sea Hydrographic Commission

 The North Sea Hydrographic Commission (NSHC) coordinates the determination of chart datums for the North Sea.
-However, the LAT level is different at the maritime boundaries of individual North Sea countries.
+However, the ALAT level is different at the maritime boundaries of individual North Sea countries.
 Some hydrographic offices even use a different definition of chart datum.